X-Big-Tech/elroi-dashboard/GOOGLE_OAUTH_SETUP.md

 1. Check browser console for error messages
 2. Verify your OAuth credentials and redirect URIs are correct
 3. Make sure the necessary APIs are enabled in your Google Cloud project
-4. Check that your OAuth consent screen is configured properly
+4. Check that your OAuth consent screen is configured properly with all required scopes
-5. Verify that the scopes requested match what you've configured in the consent screen
+5. For YouTube data issues, ensure the user has a Google account with YouTube activity
+6. For Gmail issues, ensure the `gmail.metadata` scope is properly added